 So, back to the topic at hand.
 Meat.
 Can I really go meat-free?
 After all, I am now 37 and this is all I have ever known.
 Although, since my second pregnancy I have had more of an aversion to red meat which has really helped me to cut down what I eat.
 I haven’t touched a steak since before I fell pregnant and the smell of one, the thought of one still makes me feel sick even now– thank you pregnancy hormones, at least you’ve helped with one thing!

 But what about the rest?
 I don’t eat much bacon, sausages are nice but I know I could easily get vegetarian ones.
 Burgers are something I love and I have already started trying vege options but am yet to find one I like and I really must find a mince alternative that will work for us.
 But the key thing here is that I AM trying.
 I have actually been trying for months now.
 We have cut down, we have bought vegetarian meals, meat-free alternatives and we have made a start.
 The next step is to fully go through with it, but as hubby loves meat I am not sure he will manage it full-time.
 The kids, however, I think would happily get on board.
 Jake is already very fussy and refuses red meat plus he has started to ask questions along the lines of ‘was this a real live chicken once?’ and you can see the cogs are working.
 William basically eats potato-based products and rarely picks up the meat we cook him anyway so going meat-free for them may be quite simple.
+I am positive that this is a change that I can make happen and live with.

 The Why Behind This